Darren-Zuo/mitocw-resource-download/README.md

 ## Getting Started

 Set 'p_dir' to be the directory in which you wish to store those files;
-And origin_url to be the root site of the course (remember to remove the last backslash from your url) 'url_lists' should contain all the sections you wish to download.
+And origin_url to be the root site of the course (remember to remove the last backslash from your url);
+'url_lists' should contain all the sections you wish to download.

 ### Prerequisites